Did that dreaded "Please find attached PDF" email just land in your inbox? That's another afternoon lost to copy-pasting tables into Excel? I get it.

 7. Open the downloaded file in Excel, copy the required cells, and paste the table into your Excel worksheet

-Excalibur gives you control over the extraction process — allowing you to autodetect tables, export in multiple formats, and even fine-tune the extraction settings.
+Excalibur gave me a lot more control over the extraction process — it can autodetect tables, export in multiple formats, and even fine-tune the extraction settings.

 However, it requires technical knowledge and installation, which might not be suitable for everyone.
 It's also worth noting that, like Tabula, Excalibur might struggle with PDFs containing scanned images or complex tables and doesn't support batch processing.